lytics/lytics/README.md

 ### Lytics Watch With Custom Data

 1. Create NAME.lql (any name) file in a folder.
-2. Create NAME.json (any name, must match lql file name) in folder.
+2. Create NAME.json (any name, must match LQL file name) in folder.
 3. Run the `lytics watch` command from the folder with files.
-4. Edit .lql, or .json files, upon change the evaluated result of .lql, JSON will be output.
+4. Edit .lql, or .json files, upon change the evaluated result of the .lql, JSON will be output.

 ***Example***